 The third biggest component of the cost of a trip to Banff is transportation.
 On average, visitors spend 16% of their Banff travel budget on transportation.

 Measuring a mind-boggling 6,641 km², Banff National Park is a vast mountain wilderness.
-It’s tempting to think you must have a rental car to visit Banff, but in fact it’s easy to visit Banff without a car.
+It’s tempting to think you must have a rental car to visit Banff, but in fact it’s easy to get to Banff without a car, and once you are there, it’s also very easy to get around Banff without a car.

-With over 4 million visitors to Banff a year, vehicle congestion and crowded parking lots are a problem, so Banff officials have put in a lot of effort to make visiting Banff and its top attractions without a car as easy and cheap as possible.
+With over 4 million visitors to Banff a year, vehicle congestion and crowded parking lots are a problem, so Banff officials have put in a lot of effort to make visiting the top attractions in Banff without a car as easy and cheap as possible.
+You’d be surprised at the number of Banff hiking trails you can do without a car.

 There’s no doubt having a rental car gives you ultimate freedom to explore Banff on your own schedule.
-If you are traveling to Banff on a budget, take a peek at the cost to rent a car for Banff, then read our guide to traveling to Banff without a car to get a feel for the cost / benefit of this travel expense.
+If you are traveling to Banff on a budget, take a peek at the cost to rent a car for Banff, then read the following Banff without a car guides to get a feel for the cost / benefit of this travel expense.

-If you have the flexibility to come to Banff without a car, you’d be helping solve the vehicle congestion problem.
+If you have the flexibility to come to Banff without a car, you’d be helping the environment and helping solve the vehicle congestion problem.
 These convenient Banff hotels are great for visitors coming to Banff without a car.

 5. Visit Banff on a Group Tour